Today I’m going to give you some advice that not many people will give you.

 The magical clearings in the forests of Tolpani in winter.
 Picture shot in Jan 2021 by Indiahikes Team Member Ravi Ranjan

-Given that it’s a small list of treks we are running in these peak winter months, the slots are likely to run out soon.
+Given that it’s a small list, the dates are likely to run out soon.
 So plan as soon as possible.